zzhhatthl/PoDDyHePo-projection/README.md

 define knots and boundary knots in the spline function `ns`, and fix variables year, sex, age and an interaction term: year:sex.

-In the function PoDDyHePoModelSelection(imp, DV, NsVar = NULL, df = NULL, knots = NULL, b.knots = NULL, f.var = NULL), the first argument
+In the function `PoDDyHePoModelSelection`,

-imp is an object of class from in mice package (see Step 1).
+-   `imp` is an object of class from in mice package (see Step 1).

--   DV is the abbreviation of dependent variable.
+-   `DV` is the abbreviation of dependent variable.
 -   Arguments `NsVar`, `df`, `knots`, `b.knots` are for customizing ns function in the model.
     -   `NsVar` specifies variables with natural spline (two or more